maysunktong/huddle-app/README.md

 ### Functionalities
 - Users can create post, upload images
 - Users can edit title and content of the post
+- Users can delete post
+- comment under the post
+- Commentor can only delete his own comments
+- Owner of the post can delete all comments
 - Activity logs

 Registeration